 I don’t believe in Writer’s Block.
-I believe writers simply get stuck when they’re writing.
+I think writers simply get stuck.
 There are many reasons why this happens.
 At Writers Write, we always encourage writers to plot their book before they start writing.
 You need to know where you’re going before you begin.

 These are the most common reasons why writers stop writing.